A Taste of Highdown – Cheese & Wine

 Dates:

-You can also access our trails and activity packs … these are resources funded by the National Lottery including Highdowns Explorer Cards, Town to Down walks, Junior Tree Trail which can be downloaded and printed free of charge:
+You can access our trails and activity packs … these are free resources funded by the National Lottery including Highdown’s Plant Hunter Trail, Junior Tree Trail, Explorer Cards and the Town to Down Walks which can all be downloaded and printed free of charge:

 Thank you to Figment Arts, the Chalk Cliff Trust and Worthing Borough Council for their support with our Discovery Days 2024.